AlessandroStaffolani/tim-dataset-pipeline/README.md

 ## Files Produced by the scripts

-Many of the produced files contain indication about the BS technology used for generating the file.
-The information is added as last portion of the file name.
+Many of the produced files contain indications about the BS technology used for generating the file.
+The information is added as the last portion of the file name.
 For example, if the file used only LTE base stations the file name will be ``some-name-LTE``.
-If it used LTE and UMTS it will be `some-name-LTE-UMTS`.
+If it used LTE and UMTS it would be `some-name-LTE-UMTS`.

-For the purpose of this documentation we will refer to `<BS-TYPES>` as indication in the file name related to the BS technology used for the generating the file.
+For the purpose of this documentation, we will refer to `<BS-TYPES>` as an indication in the file name related to the BS technology used for generating the file.

 ### bs pipeline

-- `cell_base_stations_mapped-<BS-TYPES>.csv`:  for each cell, it maps the cell to all the base station on its coverage area.
-The number of BS in the coverage area is 1 if the closest BS is not inside the cell, otherwise we have one row for each BS mapped to a certain cell.
+- `cell_base_stations_mapped-<BS-TYPES>.csv`:  for each cell, it maps the cell to all the base stations in its coverage area.
+The number of BS in the coverage area is 1 if the closest BS is not inside the cell, otherwise, we have one row for each BS mapped to a certain cell.

 Header:
 ```